Tonga turned into ‘moonscape’ by ash from ‘once-in-millennium’ volcanic eruption

 Experts have said that the volcano rarely erupts, but that it can have “several weeks or even years” of “unrest” once it does.

-Tonga eruptions expert Professor Shane Cronin, from the University of Auckland, has said: “This is one of the massive explosions the volcano is capable of producing roughly every thousand years.
+Professor Shane Cronin, from the University of Auckland, said: “This is one of the massive explosions the volcano is capable of producing roughly every thousand years.

 “We could be in for several weeks or even years of major volcanic unrest from the Hunga-Tonga-Hunga-Ha’apai volcano.”